JamesC4K/freeCodeCamp/README.md

 Navigate (cd in cmd for Windows (run as administrator) or terminal for macOS/ LINUX) into the directory and run 'npm install'.
 You might need to be an administrator to do this (in this case 'sudo npm install' for macOS/ LINUX).

 To run the service run 'npm run develop', which starts the development environment.
-Once again for this you may need to be an administrator or you will get an error!
+Once again for this you may need to be an administrator ('sudo npm run develop') or you will get an error!

 Navigate in your browser to https://localhost:8000 to go to the freeComdCamp homepage.